Evolution of the Different Generations of Computers

 First Generation of Computers (1946 - 1959)

 The first generation used vacuum tube technology and was built between 1946 and 1959.
-Vacuum tubes were expensive and produced a lot of heat, which made these computers very expensive and only affordable to large organizations.
-Machine language was the programming language used for these computers, and they could not multitask.
+Vacuum tubes were expensive and generated significant heat.
+These computers were very costly, so only large organisations could afford them.
+These computers used machine language for programming and could not multitask.

-The ENIAC was the first electronic general-purpose computer, using 18,000 vacuum tubes and built in 1943 for war-related calculations.
-Examples of the first generation include EDVAC, IBM 650, IBM 701, Manchester Mark 1, Mark 2, etc.
+The first electronic general-purpose computer was ENIAC, which used 18,000 vacuum tubes and was built in 1943 for war-related calculations.
+Examples include EDVAC, IBM 650, IBM 701, Manchester Mark 1, Mark 2, etc.

 First Generation of Computers